-- Be an FHD or SOC major or minor (other majors will be considered on a case-by-case basis). - Complete at least 60 credits by the beginning of your internship. - Complete at least 12 credits in your major by the beginning of your internship. - Be in good academic standing, with a current (at the time of application) GPA of at least 2.5. - Demonstrate a professional demeanor and positive interpersonal skills. - Attend a pre-internship orientation session. - Plan to complete an internship located in the greater Phoenix area.
+- Be an FHD or SOC major or minor (other majors will be considered on a case-by-case basis). - Complete at least 60 credits by the beginning of your internship. - Complete at least 12 credits in your major by the beginning of your internship. - Be in good academic standing, with a current (at the time of application) GPA of at least 2.5. - Demonstrate a professional demeanor and positive interpersonal skills. - Complete the online pre-internship orientation. - Plan to complete an approved remote internship or in-person internship located in your local area.